AJAX

 -

 This week's Floppy Friday is all about Indiana Jones games.
 Well, two of them, anyway.
-First we look at Indiana Jones in the Lost Kingdom from 1985 and then we play Indiana Jones and the Last Crusade โ The Action Game from 1989.
-They're very different games, which I'm sure you'll see from this episode. […]
+First we look at Indiana Jones in the Lost Kingdom from 1985 and then we play Indiana Jones and the Last Crusade – The Action Game from 1989.
+They're very different games, which I'm sure you'll see from this episode.
+I think I've managed to fix the focus-related issue from last week (this happened when there was a major change in luminosity with the screen), so hopefully that's better.
+Feedback welcome!
+I've also made some progress with repairing the second of my two…

 -

 After my initial (only partially successful) attempt, earlier in the week, to get 3D geometry from the Apollonian web-service into a PointCloud Browser session, I finally managed to get it working properly.
-Given the currently fairly light documentation available โ especially for the Viper JavaScript namespace which gives access to the 3D rendering capabilities in […]
+Given the currently fairly light documentation available – especially for the Viper JavaScript namespace which gives access to the 3D rendering capabilities in the browser – I ended up posting a question to the PointCloud forum.
+The answer was very instructive – I was able not only to get spheres of different radii displayed using the same mesh… … but also to apply different colours to the same…

 -